masikol/barapost/README.md

 - no email information (`-e` option) is send to NCBI;

 Dedication of this script is to send small batch (see `-b` option) of sequences to NCBI BLAST server.
-It means that you should not process all your data by "prober-v1-12f.py' -- it would take long time.
+It means that you should not process all your data by "prober.py' -- it would take long time.

-Instead of this you should process some sequences by "prober-v1-12f.py" -- it will determine, what Genbank records (genomes, if you want) are present in your data and then go to "barapost-v3-5f.py".
+Instead of this you should process some sequences by "prober.py" -- it will determine, what Genbank records (genomes, if you want) are present in your data and then go to "barapost.py".

-"barapost-v3-5f.py" will process the rest of you sequences in the same way like "prober-v1-12f.py", but on your local computer.
+"barapost.py" will process the rest of you sequences in the same way like "prober.py", but on your local computer.
-"barapost-v3-5f.py" uses 'BLAST+' toolkit for this purpose.
+"barapost.py" uses 'BLAST+' toolkit for this purpose.
 It will be much faster.

-Obviously, a probing batch cannot cover all variety of a data set, so some sequences can be recognized as "unknown" while processing by "barapost-v3-5f.py".
+Obviously, a probing batch cannot cover all variety of a data set, so some sequences can be recognized as "unknown" while processing by "barapost.py".
-But you always can run "prober-v1-12f.py" again on "unknown" sequences.
+But you always can run "prober.py" again on "unknown" sequences.

 ### OPTIONS:

-- Files that you want "prober-v1-12f.py" to process should be specified as positional arguments (see EXAMPLE #2 below).
+- Files that you want "prober.py" to process should be specified as positional arguments (see EXAMPLE #2 below).
-  Wildcards do work: `./prober-v1-12f.py my_directory/*` will process all files in `'my_directory'`.
+  Wildcards do work: `./prober.py my_directory/*` will process all files in `'my_directory'`.

 ```
     -h (--help) --- show help message;

+    -v (--version) --- show version;

     -d (--indir) --- directory which contains FASTQ or FASTA files meant to be processed.
           I.e. all FASTQ and FASTA files in this direcory will be processed; Files can be gzipped.